zendesk/app_scaffold/README.md

 Specs live under the `spec` directory and can be configured by editing the `karma.conf.js` file.

 ## External Dependencies
 External dependencies are defined in the  [`webpack.config.js`](https://github.com/zendesk/app_scaffold/blob/master/webpack.config.js) as `externalAssets`.
-This ensures these dependencies are included on your app's `index.html` as well as the test suite.
+This ensures these dependencies are included on your app's `index.html` as well as in the test suite.

 ## Contribute
 * Put up a PR into the master branch.